YonatanKof/wwape/content/posts/How to shortcut in macOS.md

 updated: 2020-10-20
 published: true
 tags: ['macOS', 'Shortcuts', 'Sketch','Productivity']
-cover_image: ./macOS/cover.jpg
+cover_image: ./macOS/Cover-Shortcuts.svg
 cover_caption: Screen shot of Mac keyboard shortcuts page on Apple support
 description: How to create, edit or remove shortcuts for a macOS
 canonical_url: false
 series: false
 ---

 The macOS and the apps installed comes pack with sweet sweet shortcuts but not all is perfect.
 You might easily find yourself doing the same task over and over again by navigating and clicking items in menus unfitting to Fitts’s Law.
 Or even worse than that is that you didn't click that command because you where to lazy to navigate then damn menus - and by that hindering your workflow - which is already quite difficult.
-Such a shame...
+Such a shame.

-## Problem statement

-I guess that if you don't know how to create shortcuts for mac then you have two problems:
+*So what's the problem?* I guess that if you don't know how to create shortcuts for mac then you have two of them:

 1. How to set up a shortcut on **macOS**?

 2. How to create a shortcut specifically for **Sketch**?

-## Jobs to be done
+## Some jobs to be done

 We'll solve these problem by presenting two examples of custom commands that will improve your workflow:

-1. **Merge all window** - This command is relevant for **all** apps that are multi window: Let's say you find yourself with 7 open *Sketch* files and 6 *Finder* windows, and you're clicking like crazy trying to find the window you're looking for.
-Such an hassle.
+1. **Merge All Windows** - This command is relevant for **all** apps that are multi window: Let's say you find yourself with 7 open *Sketch* files and 6 *Finder* windows, and you're clicking like crazy trying to find the window you're looking for.
+What an hassle.
 The `Merge all window` command is the best cleaner upper you'll get.
 It will merge all of your open windows [^fig-unmerged] into one window to be shown as tabs [^fig-merged].

 2. **Collapse All Groups** - This command is specific for *Sketch* and it deals with the issue when reviewing the *Layers* or *Components* panel on a big file.
 Of course you can scroll, it's nice, but sometimes you'd like the get an overview at a glance.
 That's where this command comes in handy 🤲 Unfortunately it has no shortcut 😢